localhoct/MyVpN/README.md

 and Use VpN :)

 ## Other Client
-Just open ServerForEncode.txt file and select all copy the ss's server link and go to your client add with import with clipbord
+Just open ServerForEncode.txt file and select all copy the ss's server link and go to your client add with import with clipboard

 ## Node
 https://git.io/ostadvpn